tla/textdemo/README.md

 Then, assuming the above recipe has been followed:

 1. Clone this repository in reveal.js/decks
-2. Install the following dependencies in reveal.js/decks/textdemo/js/dependencies:
- * dagre.min.js from https://github.com/cpettitt/dagre/tree/master/dist
- * dagre-d3.min.js from https://github.com/cpettitt/dagre-d3/tree/master/dist
-3. Fire up node.js (npm start) in the reveal.js directory
+2. Fire up node.js (npm start) in the reveal.js directory
-4. Point your browser to localhost_or_domain:8000/decks/textdemo
+3. Point your browser to localhost_or_domain:8000/decks/textdemo

 ## Stand alone uses